Operation Steinbock: Further failure

-Around 70 percent of the German force was tracked by the British but once again only 15 of the dispersed bombers hit the London area.
+Around 70 per cent of the German force was tracked by the British but once again only 15 of the dispersed bombers hit the London area.
 On this night the holiday resort of Clacton-on-Sea and St Osyth were badly damaged.
 A cinema and several commercial premises were destroyed and a farmer lost a large number of livestock: six horses, 30 cows and 17 ewes.
 They caused 14 medium and 84 small fires, mostly in East Anglia.
 Casualties in London amounted to one killed and six seriously injured.
 Overall, there were seven killed, 11 seriously wounded and two missing believed dead amongst the civilian population.
 Four tons of bombs was dropped on London and 157 in Kent and Essex.
 The number of bombs counted on land was 57,525—most of which were incendiaries.

 10 German bombers were lost—one each to 96 and 410 Squadron Mosquitos and two to ground-fire.
 Wing Commander Edward Crew claimed the Ju 88 of Stab of II./KG 6, code 3E+DC, Werknummer 63868.
 Pilot Leutnant Egon Ruhland and his crew were killed.
 KG 66 lost five this night.
 33 German airmen were killed, two wounded and two captured.

 Returning German pilots reported a steady increase in the concentration of gun fire from anti-aircraft batteries over London although this was not reflected by a noticeable increase in losses.
 At de-briefing pilots reported they did not take any special evasive action but they avoided areas where heavy concentrations of guns and rocket batteries (or Z Battery) were marked on their maps.
 Crews reported rocket salvos in an area of 1.5 to two miles in diameter over central London which were repeated at four-minute intervals but only the Hyde Park battery was in a position to disrupt the bomb run.
 The perceived effectiveness of London's defences may have caused inexperienced crews to drop their bombs too early and miss the target, rather than failing to do so because of navigational errors.